Calling all anglers!

 The lake is a great spot to hook Lake Trout and Lake Whitefish in the winter.
 You can try ice fishing without the hassle of bringing your own equipment too!
 A complete ice fishing package is available for rent from the Park Office.

 Looking to stay the night?
-The park also has four yurts and a brand-new lakeside cabin open all winter.
+The park also has four yurts, and brand-new lakeside cabins, open all winter.
 Make your reservations now!

 Windy Lake is 45 minutes from Sudbury.